Petter Andersson: International career

 Andersson won 14 caps for the Swedish U17s between 2001 and 2002, scoring four goals.
 In 2003, he excelled at international level and scored six goals in eight appearances for the Swedish U19s.
 He also played 20 games for the Swedish U21s between 2004 and 2006.

 He debuted for the Sweden national team on 22 January 2005, coming on as a substitute for George Mourad in the 72nd minute in a friendly game against South Korea.
 He won his second and last cap four days later, in a friendly game against Mexico, where he replaced Niclas Alexandersson in the 82nd minute.

 Style of play

 Andersson's natural position was as an offensive midfielder or second striker.
 Occasionally, he was also used as a forward or winger.

-Among his strengths on the pitch were his play intelligence and powerful shot.
-He also had a great pace, both with and without the ball at his feet.
+His game intelligence and shooting were regarded as among his key strengths, along with his pace both with and without the ball.

 Andersson's playing style was sometimes described as irrational and dynamic.
 Tommy Söderberg, former manager of the Sweden national team, compared him with Freddie Ljungberg and praised his technique.